8.07.2010

 The latest version mailed out this week.

 In other news, my SEW LA fabric and Sew Retro book arrived yesterday afternoon.
 I couldn't wait to dig in and have already made 4 headbands from the book in just about no time.
 No doubt I'll add other projects to my wardrobe before long.
 They're super cute, EASY and make me want an entire collection for daily wear.
-I'm not alone...gift requests are coming in already.
+I'm not alone - the gift requests are rolling in.

 Happy Retro Sewing!!